-The Company elected to account for its limited partnership interests in PE Investments under the fair value option, which interests ranged from 1.0% to 15.6% for the six months ended June 30, 2022.
+The Company elected to account for its limited partnership interests in PE Investments under the fair value option, which interests ranged from 1.0% to 15.6% as of September 30, 2022 and December 31, 2021.
 The Company records equity in earnings for these investments based on a change in fair value of its share of projected future cash flows.